-Dj Mularh releases Dancehall Invasion Mixtape Vol. 2
+DJ Mularh releases Dancehall Invasion Mixtape Vol. 2

 Featured on the Mixtape are some foreign big names including stars from Jamaica where dancehall originated.
 Ghana which has also become the hub of dancehall music on the African continent has several of its artists featured on the mixtape.

-With an accumulating catalogue of mixtapes to his credit, DJ Mularh is fast rising to become the biggest mixtape disk jockey in Ghana.
+With an accumulating catalog of mixtapes to his credit, DJ Mularh is fast rising to become the biggest mixtape disk jockey in Ghana.

-His mixtapes has over the years gained hours of playtime on various streaming platforms and is also a big feature in entertainment places across the country.
+His mixtapes have over the years gained hours of playtime on various streaming platforms and is also a big feature in entertainment places across the country.

 Check out the Dancehall Invasion II Mixtape by DJ Mularh below: